Procedure Library

 Purpose

-A Stop Work Order is a written instrument issued by the sponsor (or flowed-down from the pass-through entity) to immediately suspend all, or any part, of the work under a contract without terminating the contract.
+A Stop Work Order is a formal directive issued by a sponsor - or flowed-down from a pass-through entity - requiring the immediate suspension of all or part of the work under a contract, without terminating the contract.

-The order will specify a date beyond which the contractor may not perform.
-In other words, any costs incurred after that date become unallowable, except to the extent that they were in some way unavoidable.
+The order will specify an effective date beyond which the contractor may not perform.
+Costs incurred after this date are generally unallowable, unless they are unavoidable and justifiable.

 - Extend the stop work period